Publication

 A carbon tax differs from a cap-and-trade program in that it provides a higher level of certainty about cost, but not about the level of emission reduction to be achieved (cap and trade does the inverse).

 Several carbon tax proposals have been introduced in Congress in recent years.
-In the 117th Congress (2021–2022), five carbon pricing proposals have been introduced (as of October 2021), and the Senate Finance Committee is reportedly considering inclusion of a carbon price in the Build Back Better Act, the Biden administration-backed reconciliation package.
+In the 118th Congress (2023–2024), two carbon pricing proposals have been introduced (as of January 2024), and several more are expected before the end of 2024.

 Policymakers must consider a range of design choices, including: